sonisarm/landgen-multisp/extract wind data/readme.md

 To run the python code in a powershell terminal, run as follosws:

+### File overview
+- **`extract_wind_data.py`**: Main Python script.
+Reads a wind-layer PDF, parses the numerical data (wind speed, Weibull parameters, direction, etc.), and exports the results to an Excel file.

+- **Wind-layer PDF(s)** (e.g. `GomeraTenerife5.pdf`): Input files downloaded from the wind-resource viewer.
+Each PDF contains the numerical wind data for a specific island area or cell.

+- **Output Excel file(s)** (e.g. `GomeraTenerife5.xlsx`): Generated automatically by the script.
+Each Excel file contains the cleaned, tabular version of the data extracted from the corresponding PDF.

+- **`Moraga_2010_*` (PDF)**: Scientific publication describing the methodology and background of the wind-resource layers used in this project (Moraga, 2010).
+This provides the scientific context and validation for the wind-layer data.

 ### Running the script
 To extract wind data from a PDF, run the script from a PowerShell terminal (for example inside VS Code) as follows: